by Rod D. Martin

 Second, I think you do yourself a great disservice by oversimplifying the Terri Schiavo case.
 End-of-life issues are not so black and white as we might wish, and while the Bible requires of us that we stand against euthanasia, nevertheless from the Pope to Jay Sekulow to Andrew Sandlin to Pat Robertson (I mention these to indicate the breadth of Christian opinion I’m seeking to encompass, not to single these out as authorities), there is phenomenally broad consensus that there are circumstances in which life should not be prolonged.
 Were we in battle together, and I were shot, sure to die, and suffering horribly, I would likely ask you to shoot me and put me out of my misery; what’s more, I’m quite sure you would do it.
 The question is not whether this choice is permissible, but rather who has the right to make it (the idea that Michael Schiavo would be granted that right being utterly unconscienable).
 I suspect you’d be astonished at how very gray this can be, were you to ask your pastor’s wife about the sorts of decisions she’s faced in this regard as a hospice nurse (without, I might add, being excommunicated for her trouble).

-Sherri suggests we should have you gentlemen over sometime to discuss these and other matters in person, and outside the constraints of email.
-I wholly agree, although you’ll have to forgive the very constrained nature of our post-Hurricane Ivan living conditions.
-I think we’d all enjoy that a lot.
+We should have you gentlemen over sometime to discuss these and other matters in person, and outside the constraints of email.
+For now, at least, you’ll have to forgive the very constrained nature of our post-Hurricane Ivan living conditions, but I think we’d all enjoy that a lot.

 Cordially,